tiagojsag/playbook/guidelines/how-to-handle-cloud-resources.md

 Once the development phase of the project is over, don't forget to backup and delete any staging resources that may have costs associated, so we keep our client's bills as low as possible.

+#### How to handle credentials for client owned accounts

+Once resources are provisioned, you should save any and all credentials to Lastpass, and share them with the team members that may need access to them.
+Do not keep these on your Lastpass account only, as this exposes the team to [the bus factor](https://en.wikipedia.org/wiki/Bus_factor).
+Additionally, some credentials are only available when created, so if you don't save them straight away, you may need to regenerate them, which means updating servers, etc.

+Once the project is over, and if we are not anticipating any further work, we should recommend that the client resets passwords, so they have exclusive access to their accounts.

 ### When "we" are the client